 Despite being low to the ground, alligators can be serious predators to horses in areas where alligators are prevalent.
 For example, alligators are a major threat to horses in states like Florida.
 If you know that your area has alligators, you will need to take special precautions to try to keep your horse safe.

 Because of how large and strong alligators are, they can take down a horse, especially if it is not suspecting an attack.
-Luckily, many horse owners won’t have to worry about alligators since they are only found in specific locations.
+Horses and alligators typically don’t inhabit the same areas, so the risk is quite low.

 Boars are known for being aggressive and territorial creatures.
 Although it’s difficult for a boar to kill a healthy horse, the boar won’t think twice to try.
 In comparison to the animals mentioned above, boars are much less of a threat to horses, though they can do some serious damage if given the opportunity.

 The five animals mentioned above aren’t the only animals that can attack horses, though they are the deadliest.
 Coyotes, aggressive dogs, and bees can also do some damage to horses, though they are notably less deadly due to their smaller size.

 Coyotes are somewhat like wolves, but they are much smaller.
 Because of their smaller nature, coyotes don’t often attack horses.
 Even though they hunt in packs, coyotes are much more likely to hunt other animals on your property, such as small dogs, cats, or sheep.

 There have been some reports about coyotes attacking horses.
 These reports are few, and they almost never lead to fatalities.
 Still, coyotes can injure a horse, especially if it is already sickly.
 You may need to put the horse down if the coyote injures it enough.